Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

-With around 127 million speakers, and Japan having the second largest economy in the world, being able to speak Japanese would be a huge personal asset for business, work or travel.
+With around 130 million speakers, and Japan having the fourth-largest economy in the world, being able to speak Japanese would be a huge personal asset for business, work, or travel.

-The language provides a gateway to understanding Asia’s great civilizations and cultural treasures.
+Learning Japanese provides a gateway to understanding one of Asia’s great civilizations and cultural treasures.
 Plus, it’s not as hard as you think!

 So, you’re wondering what’s the best way to learn Japanese.
-The internet is jam-packed with all sorts of online language programs and various courses, which can be an absolute minefield to navigate and a nightmare to determine which one is deserving of your time and money.
+The internet is jam-packed with all sorts of online language programs and various courses, which can be an absolute nightmare to navigate and determine which one is deserving of your time and money.

-Rosetta Stone is one of the most popular options available, boasting millions of students and used by over 1500 corporations – one that you might be considering.
+Rosetta Stone is one of the most popular options available, boasting millions of students, and used by over 1500 corporations.
 But is it really the best way to learn Japanese?
 Find out in our in-depth Rosetta Stone Japanese review.

 Rosetta Stone Japanese Review: Summary